jpgsaraceni/creu/README.md

 ## Install Redis

-Redis oficial website [quick start](https://redis.io/topics/quickstart) suggests compiling from source (calm down, it's easy).
-Note: Redis has no oficial support for windows.
+Redis official website [quick start](https://redis.io/topics/quickstart) suggests compiling from source (calm down, it's easy).
+Note: Redis has no official support for windows.

 (good practice to do this in /usr/local)